SoftwareAG/c8y-docs/content/web/angular-bundle/customisation.md

 To add your own translations:

-* Download the the string catalogue from https://unpkg.com/@c8y/ngx-components@1004.0.6/locales/de.po (changing the version to whatever version you desire)
+* Download the the string catalogue from https://unpkg.com/@c8y/ngx-components@1004.0.6/locales/de.po (the version, 1004.0.6,  can be changed  to whatever version running on your instance)
 * Load the file in your prefered .po file editor and translate each string to the appropriate language and save that file.
 Repeat the process to as many languages as you like.
 * Transform the newly created .po file into a .json file using the `c8ycli`